 This organization develops a curiosity and interest in mathematics so students, parents and teachers can improve their math and science education.
 Activities focus on various topics in mathematics and their application to physical phenomenon.

-Math in Focus – The Singapore ApproachMath in Focus offers the authentic Singapore math pedagogy with fewer topics taught in greater depth at each grade level.
+Math in Focus offers the authentic Singapore math pedagogy with fewer topics taught in greater depth at each grade level.
 The program features visual representations and modeling strategies to solve complex problems; a consistent concrete-pictorial-abstract progression; and strong development of both conceptual understanding, place value, and computational fluency so students that understand the “how” as well as the “why.”

 Sponsored by Advantage Testing Foundation as the largest monetary math prize for girls in the world, Math Prize for Girls is a math competition targeting high school girls who excel in science, technology, engineering and/or mathematics (STEM).
 The goal is to encourage young women with exceptional potential to become the mathematical and scientific leaders of tomorrow.

 This website features instructor led courses run in small groups with students recieving multimedia lessons everyday (for the seven day bootcamps) or once a week (for the sixteen week courses which is the length of a semester).
 Each lesson contains tons of worked examples and practice problems.

-MathOnline – University of Colorado at Colorado Springs (CO)MathOnline allows gifted high school students the opportunity to take college courses, earning transferrable college credit upon successful completion of them.
+MathOnline allows gifted high school students the opportunity to take college courses, earning transferrable college credit upon successful completion of them.
 The courses are identical to the traditional courses offered to students on campus.
 Homework is completed on the same schedule as on-campus students, submitted through email or fax.
 There is no difference in tuition for in-state or out-of-state students.

 This is an intensive 5-week-long summer program for gifted high school students designed to provide them with the opportunity to study advanced and unusual topics in a challenging and dynamic environment.
 There are regular courses, problem-solving sessions, small group tutorials, and lectures with opportunities for follow-up and discussion.

 The goals of MOSP include providing a mathematics program for about 25 very promising students who have risen to the top on the American Mathematics Competitions.
 The rigorous curriculum and daily schedule of the MOSP is designed to achieve the goals of the program.
 The MOSP will give students extensive practice in solving mathematical problems which require deeper analysis than those solved by students in even the best American high schools.

 PRIMES-USA (Program for Research in Mathematics, Engineering and Science for U.S.A. high school students) is a free, year-long research program for high school juniors from across the United States.
 PRIMES-USA students will work on original research projects in mathematics provided by MIT faculty.
 Projects will be mentored by MIT graduate students via the Internet, using software and hardware tools for online collaboration.

 This distance learning program offers only college-level math courses to high school students as well as college students from all over the world.
 It uses Mathematica, which allows students to truly explore and understand mathematical concepts.

-Proof School (San Francisco, CA)Proof School is for students with a genuine love for math, computer science, and making things — and who want to learn with like-minded peers.
+Proof School is for students with a genuine love for math, computer science, and making things — and who want to learn with like-minded peers.
 The best-fit students are internally driven to pursue mathematical sciences, not externally pushed.
 They are students excited by the opportunity to spend 2.5 hours on math in school every day.
 They are students open to new ideas, persistent with projects and problems that are challenging and inspiring.
 They are students interested and ready in areas outside of mathematics, be it music, laboratory sciences, history, or literature.